 Your preferences

-Open your user preferences (from the upper-left user drop-down menu) and configure the following settings:
+Open your user preferences (from the upper-left user drop-down menu) and check all settings.

 System configuration